GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 19

-Four persons - M, N, 0 and P-distributed a sum of Rs.
+Four persons, M, N, 0 and P, distributed a sum of Rs.
 44352 among themselves.
-M got 3/8 th of total amount.
+M got 3/8 th of the total amount.
 N got 1/6 th part of the remaining amount.
 Thereafter, the remaining amount was divided between 0 and P in the ratio 3 : 2.
 The amount received by P is :

 Show Answer